CH-chuan/openai-agents-self/sweagent/test/README.md

 ### `test_config.yaml`

 Minimal configuration for test scenarios.
-Includes model settings, security blocks, step limits, and container paths.
-MCP section is commented out to test optional MCP handling.
-Does not require real API keys or `.sif` images to run.
+Includes model settings, security blocks, step limits, container paths, and MCP filesystem server.
+The MCP server points to the local `mcp-servers/filesystem` installation.
+Does not require real API keys or `.sif` images to run tests (container execution is mocked).

 ## Running Tests